DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Methodology

 \subsection{Parallel Prediction}

-After getting queries of shape $K \times N \times 256$ from the decoder for each image, we adopt simple prediction heads to solve following sub-tasks. \textbf{(1) Instance classification.} We use a linear projection for binary classification (text or background).
-During inference, we take the mean of $N$ scores as the confidence score for each instance. \textbf{(2) Character classification.} As the points are uniformly sampled on the center curve of each text instance to cover characters, each point query represents a specific class (including background).
-We adopt a linear projection to perform character classification. \textbf{(3) Center curve points.} Given the explicit point coordinates $Coords$, a 3-layer MLP head $MLP_{coord}$ is used to predict the coordinate offsets from reference points to ground truth points on the center curve. \textbf{(4) Boundary points.} Similarly, a 3-layer MLP head $MLP_{bd}$ is used to predict the offsets to the ground truth points on the top and bottom curves.
+After getting the queries from the decoder, we adopt simple prediction heads to solve the following sub-tasks. \textbf{(1) Script identification.} A linear layer $Linear_{sc}$ is employed for script identification based on the script tokens, as shown in the bottom part of Fig.~\ref{fig:deepsolo++}.
+During inference, the output of $Linear_{sc}$ undergoes the $softmax$ and $argmax$ operations to determine the route to a specific character classification head.
+We simply train $Linear_{sc}$ and the linear layers for character classification in parallel.
+Note that DeepSolo for monolingual text spotting does not contain $Linear_{sc}$. \textbf{(2) Instance confidence score.} We use a linear projection for binary classification (text or background) with the queries of shape $K \times N \times 256$.
+During inference, we take the mean of $N$ scores as the confidence score for each instance. \textbf{(3) Character classification.} As the points are uniformly sampled on the center curve of each text instance, each point query represents a specific class (including background).
+Following \citep{Huang_2021_CVPR,huang2023task}, we explore a multi-head routing scheme for multilingual text recognition.
+For multilingual text spotting in DeepSolo++, an individual linear layer takes charge in a specific script type.
+The setting for different scripts is shown in Tab.~\ref{tab:multilingual_linear_layer}.
+In DeepSolo, only a linear projection is used to perform character classification. \textbf{(4) Center curve points.} Given the explicit point coordinates $Coords$, a 3-layer MLP head $MLP_{coord}$ is used to predict the coordinate offsets from reference points to ground truth points on the center curve. \textbf{(5) Boundary points.} Similarly, a 3-layer MLP head $MLP_{bd}$ is used to predict the offsets to the ground truth points on the top and bottom curves.